hessu/aprsc/doc/INSTALLING.md

 * Debian stable (6.0, "squeeze"): i386 and x86_64
 * Ubuntu LTS (10.04, 12.04): i386 and x86_64
+* CentOS 6: i386 and x86_64

+The i386 builds actually require an i686 (Pentium 2 class) CPU or anything newer than that.

 These platforms are the easiest to install, and upgrades happen automatically using the mechanisms provided by the operating system.
 One or